 — thickness: the height of the adhesive,

 — material: the name of the adhesive material according to CAD/PDM.
 For CAE applications, another label from a reduced data base may be applicable.
-This is to be stored in <appdata/>, then.
+This can be stored in <appdata/>, in this case.

 All attributes of this connection are optional for import to CAD or CAE processors.
 However, specific FE solvers may declare some of them to be mandatory.